rajbos/rajbos.github.io/_posts/2018-02-23-vsts-workitemtype-change.md

 ## Update proces templates
 Recently I had a customer request to update their process definition in Visual Studio Team Services (VSTS).
-They had 30+ different process migrated from TFS (Team Foundation Server), so they were all Hosted XML processes.
+They had 30+ different processes migrated from TFS (Team Foundation Server), so they were all Hosted XML processes.

 Somehow they had the process setup like this: